ronnien6313/sep11-freedom-project/entries/entry03.md

 })
 ```

-Just like previous code it uses `addEventListener` to make it so on click it will sign out a user.
+Just like the previous code it uses `addEventListener` to make it so on click it will sign out a user.
 To my knowledge, the difference between `submit` and `click` is that `click` makes the computer wait for a click, nothing more.
 But when we use `submit` it's kind of like passing through more data to the computer.

 The log out code isn't that complicated to understand as it is pretty straightfoward.
 It notifies us in the console that the user has signed out, and then proceeds to log into the console any errors we get.